Memory bear pattern

 Preserve precious memories forever with Lucy Ward's free memory bear pattern

-Sew a special keepsake bear made from clothes that hold precious memories for you with this project from Lucy Ward.
 As children grow older, it can be a wrench to give away their baby clothes or stash their old bedding away in the attic.
+By making this memory bear sewing pattern you'll be preserving your child's old garments and give them a toy that they'll treasure as they get older.

-Making this memory bear sewing pattern is a brilliant way to preserve your child’s old garments and give them a toy that they’ll treasure as they get older.
 You can use fabrics of all kinds to make this adorable little memory bear pattern from old babygrows to baby sleeping bags.

 Read on to make our memory bear pattern for free with our step-by-step guide…